Census night enumeration starts in Upper West Region

 The census night would also see to the enumeration of people in unstable institutions such as hospitals, police cells, hotels and guest houses among others.

-Persons enumerated on the census night would be issued with enumeration certificate in order to avoid multiple enumeration.
+Persons enumerated on the census night would be issued with an enumeration certificate in order to avoid multiple enumerations.

-Mr Sixtus Jeremiah Dery, the Upper West Regional Statistician, told the Ghana News Agency in an interview in Wa that the exercise commenced at about 1600 hours instead of the expected 1500HRS due to delay in updating the data collection software to the required version.
+Sixtus Jeremiah Dery, the Upper West Regional Statistician, told the Ghana News Agency in an interview in Wa that the exercise commenced at about 1600hours instead of the expected 1500HRS due to a delay in updating the data collection software to the required version.

-In the Wa Municipality for instance, the Regional Statistician said the night would be marked with siren blowing from the fire tender and floating.
+In the Wa Municipality, for instance, the Regional Statistician said the night would be marked with a siren blowing from the fire tender and floating.

 The actual enumeration exercise was expected to start on Monday, June 28 and end on July 11, 2021.